Santa Maria in Vallicella: Chapels

 The first altarpiece on the right is a Crucifixion by Pulzone with a ceiling fresco painted by Lanfranco.
 The third altarpiece is an Ascension by Girolamo Muziano, the fourth, a Pentecost by Giovanni Maria Morandi; the fifth, an Assumption by Cerrini.
 In the transept is a Coronation of Mary by the Cavaliere d'Arpino, who also painted the first altarpiece (Presentation in the Temple) on the right.

 In the right presbytery, is the Spada family chapel completed in 1593 by Rainaldi.
 Inside, a Madonna and Child with Saints Carlo Borromeo and Ignatius of Loyola (1675) was painted by Maratta.
 In the central presbytery, the bronze ciborium was designed by Ciro Ferri in 1681.
-The Madonna and Child with side panels showingSaints Domitilla, Nereus and Achilleus and Saints Gregory the Great, Maurus and Papianus (1606–08) is one of the few works painted by Peter Paul Rubens created specifically for a Roman commission.
+Madonna della Vallicella with side panels showing Saints Domitilla, Nereus and Achilleus and Saints Gregory the Great, Maurus and Papias (1606–08) is one of the few works painted by Peter Paul Rubens created specifically for a Roman commission.
 Commissioned for 300 scudi by Monsignor Jacopo Serra (a Genoese-born partner in the Pallavicini Bank and the brother of Maria Di Antonio Serra, whose portrait Rubens painted in 1606), when installed the altarpiece is said to have caused a 'stir' among observers in Rome, who were generally unaccustomed to the Flemish painterly style.

-In the left transept is a Presentation of Mary to the Temple (1593–4) by Federico Barocci.
-He completed two altarpieces that were highly admired in his time, including one in the Chapel of the Visitation (1583–86).
+In the left transept is a Presentation of Mary to the Temple (1593–94) by Federico Barocci.
+He completed two altarpieces that were highly admired in his time, including one in the Chapel of the Visitation (1583–1586).

 The sacristy was begun in 1621 based on architectural plans by Mario Arconio and completed by Paolo Maruscelli in 1629.
 In the sacristy is a marble sculptural group of S. Filippo with an Angel by Alessandro Algardi.
 The wall frescoes are by Francesco Trevisani and the Benediction by Christ by Cerrini with the ceiling frescoed with Angels carrying the instruments of the Passion (1633–34) by Pietro da Cortona.